-Man.
-I was stuck living the “almost life” for too long.
+Man, man.
+I was stuuuuuuck living the “almost life” for too long.
 Years.

 “Come on honey!
 Please just hang on little bit longer.
 We’re almost there.
 I promise!”

 Stuck somewhere between my potential and my nightmare (which was anything less than my potential).

 I’m convinced there’s nothing worse than living in a prison of potential.

 You know you’ve got it, can’t ignore it… but you look around and you ain’t it.

 It’s like, you want the Kobe’s but you always get the Flight’s… or the hand-me-downs… while still trying to hoop like Kobe.

 My whole life I knew I had it.